Twisted Hochschild homology of quantum flag manifolds: 2-cycles from invariant projections: Projections on quantized coordinate rings

 \section{Projections on quantized coordinate rings}

 In this section we will define some projections on the quantized coordinate rings $\mathbb{C}_q[G]$.
-These will be built in terms of some appropriate "matrix units", corresponding to the choice of an irreducible representation.
+These will be built using some appropriate "matrix units", corresponding to the choice of an irreducible representation $V(\Lambda)$.
 We will consider the action of the modular automorphism coming from the Haar state.
 We will show that this action on the projections can be implemented by conjugation, provided a certain condition holds.